frenchtoast747/processing-color-class/README.md

 void addColor( Color other );
 void addColor( color other );
 ```
-Adds this Color or color to the other color.
+Adds this Color or color to the other color.<br />
 **WARNING:** the values of R, G, and B are not clamped to 255.

 ```
 void subtractColor( Color other );
 void subtractColor( color other );
 ```
-Subtracts this Color or color from the other color.
+Subtracts this Color or color from the other color.<br />
 **WARNING:** the values of R, G, and B are not clamped to 0.

 ```color getColor();```